Madonna inks Interscope deal, new album in January

 She plans to release her first album for Interscope next month, first studio album in five years.

-A source familiar with the deal's terms said it could be worth between $20 million (12 million pounds) and $40 million for Madonna and Live Nation combined.
+A source familiar with the deal’s terms said it could be worth between $20 million and $40 million for Madonna and Live Nation combined.

 At the time Live Nation executives had privately predicted its Madonna deal was a sign of a change in the struggling recorded music business that would eventually make traditional music labels irrelevant.
 It also signed hip-hop artist Jay-Z and rockers Nickelback to similar multi-year so-called '360 degree deals'.